Before a real case exposes what's broken…

 Michael Czekajlo, MD, PhD, MSc

-Michael Czekajlo, MD, PhD, MSc, is a board-certified critical care physician, Fulbright Scholar, and healthcare economist with over 25 years of experience in simulation, including in situ process improvement.
+Michael Czekajlo, MD, PhD, MSc, is a board-certified critical care physician, Fulbright Scholar, and healthcare economist with over 25 years of experience in healthcare systems, simulation science, and operational process improvement, including field assessments.

 He has served as National Faculty for the U.S. Department of Veterans Affairs and is a Professor at Poznań University of Medical Sciences.
 A published researcher, he brings deep expertise in bridging U.S. and Polish medical education, clinical operations, and healthcare system design.

-At MOST Clinical Consulting Group, he provides academic leadership, research alignment, and institutional access—ensuring that operational findings are clinically rigorous, evidence-based, and aligned with international standards.
+Co-Founder of MOST Clinical Consulting Group, Michael provides academic leadership, research alignment, and institutional access—ensuring that operational findings are clinically rigorous, evidence-based, and aligned with international standards.

 LinkedIn Profile